 As for Olive Oil, not all oil is the same.
 You gotta watch out for scammers.
 What I mean is that some companies claim it’s 100% olive oil, but in reality, it’s not.
 They add soybean or sunflower oil to it.
 Ick!
 So how do you tell?
 This can be tricky.
 The oil needs to be First Cold Press and come directly from the juice of the olive.
 And secondly, it must be the only ingredient.
 Easier said than done.
 I did the research for you and my favorite safe, real, olive oil is California Olive Ranch Extra Virgin Olive Oil (Everyday).
 I know what I’m getting and it’s delicious.
 You can get it on Amazon.
 Or click on the picture below for more details.

-Be sure to check out my new ebook: Simple Happy Weight Loss Strategies.
+Be sure to check out my new book: Simple Happy Wellness Strategies.
 It’s packed with tips, tricks, and proven methods to help you lose weight and keep it off.
 Check it out!

 By CT Copyright © 2020 Simplify Firefly, LLC All Rights Reserved.

 This post may contain affiliate links.
 Please read my disclosure for more information.